Is it possible to learn to play drums without a drum set? Absolutely!

 If you’ve always wanted to learn the drums, but don’t want to drive your neighbours crazy with a noisy drum kit, you’re in the right place.

-I still use these tools for the vast majority of my practice as a professional drummer, without the noise, cost and hassle of acoustic drums.
+I still use these tools for the vast majority of my practice as a professional drummer and teacher.
+It can be so helpful to avoid the noise, cost and hassle of acoustic drums!

 Are you ready to jump in?
 Let’s begin!